probmods/probmods2/chapters/14-bayesian-data-analysis.md

 )
 ~~~~

-Think about the posterior predictive fit.
+How well does the posterior predictive match the data?
 What can you conclude about the parameter `p`?

 <!-- **TODO: This doesn't yet quite make the point about what a model check is.
 Show example of typical posterior predictive scatter plot?**